dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 We've kept the `populate_groups` function separate and imported it into the new migration for the simple reason that migrations are easily overlooked or even overwritten during code reviews.
 A separate python file is less likely to suffer the same fate.

-## Goal 3: Ensure roles can't be changed by locking down the user admin page
+## Goal 3: Ensure roles cannot be changed by locking down the user admin page
 The Django admin site does use model permissions out of the box: If the user has no permissions on a model, they can't see and access it in the admin.
 If they only have view and change permissions on a model, they can view and update instances but not add new ones.
 There is a slight quirk for being able to *add* users, in that you [must also have *change* permissions](https://docs.djangoproject.com/en/3.2/topics/auth/default/#id6) - otherwise anyone with *add_user* permissions could just create a superuser.

 This highlights just one issue that arises if you want non-superusers to interact with the Django admin site - as might well be the case for our maintainers.
 The default admin site needs to be tweaked in such cases and there is a very good article on this topic [here](https://realpython.com/manage-users-in-django-admin/), which I followed to produce the following custom UserAdmin: